Travis-Simmons/biosystems-analytics-2020/assignments/project/README.md

 # TIFF metadata tool (TMT)
 High-throughput phenotyping, the use of various sensors to collect plant phenotypic data, has become quite popular in recent years.
+It allows scientists to collect phenotypic information in a faster, cheaper manner.
 However, the images collected may not have the correct GPS coordinates due to slight sensor movement.
-TMT allows you to correct corner coordinates of TIFF images.
+This creates a significant amount of error when trying to stitch these images together.
+TMT allows you to correct corner coordinates of TIFF images so that they align correctly.
 A CSV file that contains image filenames and bounding coordinates must be provided (see CSV format below).
-The script will open and read each image using GDAL, replace current coordinates with those in the CSV file, and output a new image file with updated coordinates.
+The script will open and read each image using GDAL, replace current coordinates with those listed in the CSV file, and output a new image file with updated coordinates.

 ## CSV format